marcinduma/LTRCLD-2557/docs/use-case1.md

 !!!Info

     AWS Transit Gateway(TGW) connects Amazon Virtual Private Clouds (VPCs) networks through a central hub.
 This connection simplifies network and puts an end to complex peering relationships.
-Transit Gateway acts as a highly scalable cloud router(don't be confused by naming - it's AWS internal cloud service and it's not related to Catalyst8000V routers which we also used call Cloud Routers).
+Transit Gateway acts as a highly scalable cloud router(don't be confused by naming - it's AWS internal cloud service and it's not related to Catalyst8000V Routers which we also used to call Cloud Routers).

-    In our case TGW are used to connect our **User VPC** with **Infrastructure VPC** where the Cloud Routers (Catalyst8000V) resides, this allows traffic flow between User Endpoints and Cloud Routes, so also for communication with another sites and also another AWS Regions.
+    In our case TGW are used to connect our **User VPC** with **Infrastructure VPC** where the Cloud Routers (Catalyst8000V) reside, this allows traffic flow between User Endpoints and Cloud Routers, so also for communication with another sites and also another AWS Regions.
 Selection of the subnet for Hub Network means that such subnet will be advertised to TGW, so traffic towards such subnet can flow.

 Similar configuration has to be done for **CNC-Azure-01**.